 Will I have exercises or other types of assignments to do on my own?

 Yes.
 You will have exercises to practice at home.
 The “homework” may also include breathing exercises, meditation or journaling.

 How does yoga therapy differ from standard physical therapy?

 Let’s first understand how they are similar.
 Both seek to help the individual move into a more functional state, with less discomfort, and to improve over all quality of life.
 The methods are what are different.
 Yoga therapy is one on one, and the therapist never leaves your side.
 The room is a calm, peaceful place with no distractions.
 There are no standardized A-Z treatment methods, each session is individually created for the client.
 A yoga therapist is also interested in your daily routines, social support, and your coping skills for stress.

 Will I be given treatments other than asana, breath-work and meditation?

 You may be asked to use hot or cold compresses, but electrical stimulation and joint manipulation is not offered.
-There is a therapeutic masseuse and Reiki master on staff, which you may be asked to consider a visit to assist in recovery and healing.

 How long is the average treatment?